umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 }
 ```

 This function should take in a longitude and latitude and return a `Promise` that fulfils with an object.
 The object should have two fields called `time` and `temperature_2m`.
 The `time` field should be an array of times and the `"temperature_2m"` should be an array of corresponding temperature measurements.
+The above interface tells you what the object looks like (note that interfaces are a feature of TypeScript and are not in JavaScript).

 Use the <https://220.maxkuechen.com/currentTemperature/forecast?latitude=40&longitude=40&hourly=temperature_2m&temperature_unit=fahrenheit> API to retrieve your result.
 It has `"latitude"` and `"longitude"` parameters.
 You should set the `"hourly"` parameter to `"temperature_2m"`, and the `"temperature_unit"` parameter to `"fahrenheit"`.